-- Child is given verbal warning and opportunity to choose how they will continue to behave. - Child stay near to adult if necessary. - Parents of children who miss a playtime are informed in writing if the teacher is unable to communicate with them in person.
+- Child is given verbal warning and opportunity to choose how they will continue to behave. - Child stay near to adult if necessary. - Parents of children who miss a part of a playtime are informed in writing if the teacher is unable to communicate with them in person.
+The amount of time missed will be proportionate to the child's age.